|Description||A comprehensive resource for accessing, visualizing, and analyzing cancer functional proteomics.|

 We use the approach of “SuperCurve Fitting” developed by the Department of Bioinformatics and Computational Biology at MD Anderson Cancer Center to quantify protein expression and modification.
 Briefly, a “standard curve” is constructed from 5808 spots on each slide (one slide probed for one antibody).
 These spots include 5 serial dilutions of each sample plus 528 QC spots of standard lysates at different concentrations.
 Relative levels of protein expression and modification for each sample are determined by interpolation of each dilution curve to the “standard curve” (supercurve) of the slide (antibody).

-For questions or support related to the use of TCPA web app, please visit the project's forum page.
+For questions or support related to the use of TCPA web app, please contact

 This web app is for educational and research purposes only.